MirkoDaumann/Photo-Album/README.md

 There you can either run all the Tests in the Application or select a single one for Cypress to run.
 If you just want to run the E2E-Tests without having to open the Electron-Cypress-Application just type `npm run cypress:run`.

+There are currently 3 working E2E Tests.
+They are found under `./cypress/integration/**`.

 ## Error-handling

 Currently this app handles Error's in 2 different way: